 Policies with lower limits will cost less.
 You can also save money by paying a higher deductible.
 However, high deductible options may cost more in the long run.

-Bundle it with employment practices liability insurance (EPLI).
-Some insurance providers allow tech companies to bundle D&O insurance with EPLI.
-This package often costs less than purchasing each policy separately.
+Some insurance providers allow small businesses to bundle D&O insurance with employment practices liability insurance (EPLI).
+This package usually costs less than purchasing each policy separately.

-Risk management.
-Technology companies with no previous directors and officers claims on their insurance will have lower premiums.
-Your business can avoid claims by taking steps to manage risks, such as:
+Companies with no previous directors and officers claims on their insurance will have lower premiums.
+Your business can avoid claims by creating a risk management plan that includes steps like: